junyi-me/jy-blog/content/post/hosting-website-k3s-cluster/index.md

 ```

 ## Deploy a website
 Now that we have our load balancer and certificate manager ready, it's time to deploy something.
-Here, I will use my own personal website as an example.
+Here, I will use [my personal website](https://profile.junyi.me/) as an example.

 First, create a namespace and deploy the pod, service, and ingress
 ```bash